The Best Way To Support Early Learning: Guided Play

 These are examples of other ways a parent may choose to support their child’s development.
 We want you to know that these are not wrong and depending on your child and the goal, you may choose an approach similar to one of the examples above.

-Remember, the most efficient way to obtain specific skills is through guided play!
+Here’s what we want you to remember: the most efficient way to obtain specific skills is through guided play!

 Need us to walk you through?